veerendrapradeep/recognition/README.md

 3. **Logs**: View logs of recognized faces with the timestamp.
 4. **Register New Student**: Add new students by capturing their faces.

+## ⭐️ Support the project

+If you like this project and find it useful, please consider giving it a star! ⭐️

+Your support helps to increase the visibility of the project and motivates me to continue improving it.
+Thank you! 🙏